microsoft/vscode-docs/docs/python/environments.md

 TOCTitle: Environments
 ContentId: 8fe4ca8b-fc70-4216-86c7-2c11b6c14cc6
 PageTitle: Configuring Python Environments in Visual Studio Code
-DateApproved: 03/14/2018
+DateApproved: 04/26/2018
 MetaDescription: Configuring Python Environments in Visual Studio Code
 MetaSocialImage: images/tutorial/social.png
 ---
 # Configuring Python environments

-The Python extension relies on a Python environment (an interpreter and installed packages) for IntelliSense, auto-completions, linting, formatting, and any other language-related feature other than debugging.
+The Python extension relies on a Python environment (an interpreter and installed packages) for IntelliSense, auto-completions, linting, formatting, and any other language-related features other than debugging.
 The selected environment is also automatically activated when using the **Python: Run Python File in Terminal** and **Python: Create Terminal** commands.

+Installing (or uninstalling) a package in the Terminal with a command like `pip install matplotlib` installs (or uninstalls) the package in the current environment.

+## Where the extension looks for environments

 The extension automatically looks for interpreters in the following locations: